 Maintenance: Low.
 Repot annually.
 Half strength doses of liquid fertiliser in growing period.

 Special note: Known as Malaysian Urn Vine, ‘Rattle Skulls’ or ‘Ant Plant’.
 WAOL permitted.
 Protected species propagated under authorization.
 Close relative of hoya.
+Roots on this species are often very fine.

 Each living plant is unique and may vary in size, colour, or shape depending on the season.
 Flowering plants are sent when available.
 Plants are sent bare-rooted.